ohadosnat/langDesh/DEV.md

 ## **Future Ideas**

 - Dark mode
-- Let the user set each word level (to skip some words)
+- Let the user set a strength for each word (to skip some words)
-- Have multiple correct answers to a word.
+- Have multiple correct answers for a word.
 - Allow users to delete languages (should handle delete of every word strength in that language)

 <br/>